What Does A Title Company Do?

 Determining Who Holds The Title

-It’s important to work with your title company to make sure that the wording on on your title accurately describes who has right to transfer ownership.
+It’s important to work with your title company to make sure that the wording on your title accurately describes who has the right to transfer ownership.
 Your title phrasing may also affect how you pay property taxes and fees if you sell your home in the future.

-If you’re not married and the only one on the title, it’s easy: you hold the title in sole ownership as Your Name, a single person.
+If you’re not married and you’re the only one on the title, it’s easy: you hold the title in sole ownership as Your Name, a single person.
 But if you’re married, or live in a community property state, it gets more complicated.
 Your title company will help you understand what’s best for you and what the title should say.

 Title companies usually manage the closing on your home.
 This service may be called “settlement.”
 They appoint a signing agent or real estate attorney (depending on what your state requires) to review all closing documents and finalize the deed and title transfer.

 Title companies may hold and manage money in escrow, with the help of an escrow agent.
 An escrow account is a savings account managed by a third party – in this case the title company – which distributes payouts under certain conditions.

 Escrow accounts are common in real estate transactions because mortgage lenders want to make sure that you have enough money for certain expenses.
 For example, if your lender requires a certain number of months’ worth of expenses held in escrow, a title company will likely manage this account on behalf of both you and your lender.

-All parties involved in the home selling, buying and mortgage process will need to send or receive funds related to the transaction.
+All parties involved in the process of buying a house will need to send or receive funds related to the transaction.
 Work closely with the agent from your title company; when you need to transfer funds, they’ll help guide you to the safest and most convenient methods.